88-degrees/Book-of-Changes/e5b888shi.md

 ![Shi](https://88o.io/wp-content/uploads/2018/09/07-e5b888shi.jpg)

-**Shi** indicates how, in the case which it supposes, with firmness and correctness, and (a leader of) age and experience, there will be good fortune and no error.
+**Shi(䷆)** indicates how, in the case which it supposes, with firmness and correctness, and (a leader of) age and experience, there will be good fortune and no error.

 1. The first SIX, divided, shows the host going forth according to the rules (for such a movement).
 If these be not good, there will be evil.